Hypotonic hyponatremia

-Hypoosmolar hyponatremia is a condition where hyponatremia associated with a low plasma osmolality.
+Hypoosmolar hyponatremia is a condition where hyponatremia is associated with a low plasma osmolality.
 The term "hypotonic hyponatremia" is also sometimes used.

 When the plasma osmolarity is low, the extracellular fluid volume status may be in one of three states: low volume, normal volume, or high volume.

 Cause

 Low blood volume (hypovolemic)

 Loss of water is accompanied by loss of sodium.